3cor/tsuruoka-iotlab-manual/README.md

 Within this manual you can find:

 * Background, inspiration, and objective of each project to give you some direction in your own development.
-* Step by step guides to help you set up every project devices, environment, and application.
+* Step by step guides to help you set up every project device, environment, and application.
 * Instructions on how to demonstrate the projects to guests and visitors.
 * GitHub repos for most projects.
 * Some other information that you might find useful regarding working in the lab.

-It is recommended to the read background/objective of the project first as it helps you understand why a particular project is conceived in the first place.
+It is recommended to read the
+ background/objective of the project first as it helps you understand why a particular project is conceived in the first place.

 But if you, for example, have to demonstrate the projects to the guests tomorrow and you are in a panic, it's okay skip directly to the omg-teach-me-how-to-setup-and-demonstrate parts.